Haiti’s long, terrible history of earthquakes and disaster

 While it remains unclear how deep the death and destruction of Saturday’s earthquake will be, the calamitous years that followed the 2010 disaster carry ominous warnings for the possible future of Haiti’s following its latest earthquake.

-Disastrous Response
+Disastrous response

 Hopes were high following the 2010 earthquake.
 An estimated $13.3 billion in promised donations and humanitarian aid was raised.
 Foreign governments and international aid groups rushed in to help.
-Many talked of fixing the country’s longstanding infrastructure woes.
+Many talked of fixing the country’s long-standing infrastructure woes.

 But more death followed, driven by a cholera outbreak.
 The infection, which killed at least 9,000, was likely brought in by infected United Nations peacekeepers — the very people who were supposed to help stabilize the country.
 It took years for the United Nations to admit it played a role, and even then it refused to accept legal and financial responsibility, citing treaties and diplomatic immunity.